AI Solution

 What if the proof of concept shows our data is not good enough?

 That is one of the most valuable outcomes of a PoC.
 You find out early.
 We tell you exactly what data improvements are needed and how much effort they would take.
 Sometimes a few weeks of cleanup makes the model viable.
 Sometimes the data does not support the prediction at all.
-Either way, you know before committing $50K+ to a production build.
+Either way, you know before committing to a full production build.

 Tell Us What You Want to Predict